A Discussion with Imam Yahya Hendi, Founder of Clergy Beyond Borders

 Additionally, the failure of the government in crafting an agenda that mobilizes American Muslims to become citizen Muslims to the Muslim world has not helped America or the Muslim world.
 Though I believe the American Muslim diplomats can be in the forefront and want to be there because this is their fight.
 American Muslims are Americans in heart, spirit, and soul: America is our country and we love it.
 There is something unique we have, we know the language of the country and know the culture and what can or cannot make a difference, so we are the best link between America and the Muslim world.
 We can be more effective in serving the U.S. agenda in these places because we know America and the Muslim worlds.
 That has yet to happen in an effective way with the right agenda, with the right money, with the right resources.

 Any specific recommendations?

 There has to be a specific publication with a newspaper, a booklet, a CD, a DVD on successful stories of American citizen diplomats of what they have done and the positive impact of their work in the field.
 And that has to be well publicized, magnified, broadcasted, so all Americans know about it.
-That needs to get to the Congress, to the ears of the State department, and lawyers who work for them, in trying to help differentiate between crossing the constitutional border, that no one is asking for, and understanding the reality and what makes reality actually work.
+That needs to get to the Congress, to the ears of the State Department, and lawyers who work for them, in trying to help differentiate between crossing the constitutional border (that no one is asking for) and understanding the reality, and what makes reality actually work.

 For me, that needs to happen right away.
 There are so many beautiful amazing stories that have not been told.
 My own story as a citizen diplomat who was given the opportunity to travel and talk, to share one example, from one person who heard my message, I received an email saying that: “I was convinced that suicide bombing is Islamic but now I know it is not.
 And I am working in my community and madrasa to teach that it is not.”
 That is a successful story for American diplomacy.
-And an American ambassador or a diplomat from the U.S. cannot do that.
+And an American ambassador or a diplomat from the United States cannot do that.